Obamacare Taxes, Penalties, and Credits

 If you itemize, you can only deduct the medical expenses that aren't covered by your health insurance and exceed 10 percent of your income.
 Prior to the ACA, you could deduct expenses that exceeded 7.5 percent of your income.
 In 2017 and 2018, Trump's tax plan returns this deduction to the pre-ACA level.

 If you use a Health Savings Account or a similar account, you can only save $2,500 pre-tax.
 The ACA excluded over-the-counter drugs as eligible flexible spending account medical expenses.
 If you don't use FSA funds for medical expenses, the tax penalty increases to 20 percent.
-The IRS issues more detailed guidance on HSAs and Health Savings Accounts.

 Income Tax Raised

 Do you make more than $200,000 a year?
-Do you file jointly as a married couple earning at least $250,000 per annum.
+Do you file jointly as a married couple earning at least $250,000 per annum?
 Are you married but filing separately and earn at least $125,000 yearly?
 If you answered yes to any of these, you will pay extra income taxes.
 That's an additional 0.9 percent Medicare hospital tax on your income and self-employment profits above the stated thresholds.
 You are also taxed an extra 3.8 percent on investment income.
 These include dividends and capital gains that are above the threshold.

 If your income is above the threshold, you may pay Obamacare taxes if you sell your home.
 The taxes apply if you make more than $250,000 as a single person or $500,000 as a married couple in capital gains.
 That means you've got to clear the applicable threshold amount after deducting the original purchase price and other investments that you've made.
 If you're selling investment property, you don't receive this exclusion.
-Obamacare tax treats it like any other capital gains.
+Obamacare tax treats it like any other capital gain.